 There are more questions to ask.
-If you want to assess your company on these we have put together a tool for that here.
-This quick assessment will deliver a report on areas you may be doing well or that need improvement.
+If you want to assess your company, we have put together this quick assessment which will deliver a report on the areas where you may be doing well or that need improvement.

 How Do You Define Success For The Channel Program?

-3. Decrease the time it takes partners to move from onboarding, through training, and on to producing results.
+3. Decrease in the average time it takes partners to onboard and train before producing results

 With an understanding of what defines success, you’re ready to move on to deciding if (or when) PRM makes sense for your organization.